dzenanr/dartlero_tasks/README.md

 5. run test/mysql/employee_test.dart to test employees
 6. run test/mysql/project_test.dart to test projects
 7. run test/mysql/task/*_tasks_test.dart to test tasks

-If you want to use MySQL and not JSON data files in 8., do not use script arguments in the Run/Manage Launches of Dart Editor.

 8. run bin/dartlero_tasks.dart